 VI.
 The Treasury and General Government Appropriations Act, 1999—Assessment of Federal Regulations and Policies on Families

-The FDIC has determined that the final rule will not affect family well-being within the meaning of section 654 of the Treasury and General Government Appropriations Act, enacted as part of the Omnibus Consolidated and Emergency Supplemental Appropriations Act of 1999 (Pub.
+The FDIC has determined that the interim rule will not affect family well-being within the meaning of section 654 of the Treasury and General Government Appropriations Act, enacted as part of the Omnibus Consolidated and Emergency Supplemental Appropriations Act of 1999 (Pub.
 L. 105-277, 112 Stat.
 2681).

 VII.
 Small Business Regulatory Enforcement Fairness Act